 “I’m hopeful that the recognition of Cardinal First will encourage and inspire other institutions to develop similar programs for their first-generation students,” said Carballo.

-Cardinal First is designed to mentor and support students whose parents do not have four-year degrees from a college or university.
+Cardinal First provides mentoring and support to the 40 percent of North Central students with parents who do not have four-year degrees from a college or university.

 “Cardinal First gave me a support group I didn't know I needed,” says Andrianna Martinez, Class of 2019.
 “It’s something that keeps me engaged, reminds me why I'm at college and that I am not alone.”

-First-year students participate in Cardinal First Fridays—monthly interactive workshops that cover topics like time management, registration and building a winning résumé.
+First-year students gather at Cardinal First Fridays—monthly interactive lunch workshops that take students step by step through the first year of college life, covering topics such as time management, registration and building a winning résumé.

 “The programming is intended to build community among our first-generation students, faculty and staff from their first day of college to their last,” said Carballo.
 “It connects them with resources, experiences, opportunities and network to help them thrive during their North Central experience and beyond.”

-Since the program launched in fall 2015, 95 percent of Cardinal First participants return for their second year at the College.
+Cardinal First increases student engagement with the College.
+Since the program began in fall 2015, 95 percent of participants returned to North Central for their second year.

-Cardinal First participants also have the opportunity to apply for a renewable $500 scholarship.
+Cardinal First participants can also apply for a renewable $500 scholarship.

 The program ends with a pinning ceremony the day before commencement.
 Students choose a faculty member that was influential to their experience at the College to present them a pin.